 There’s no better way to learn about the history and culture of a country and its people than through directly immersing with the locals.
 USAC offers a variety of ways to immerse yourself in local culture during your study abroad.

 Choose to live with a host family during your study abroad.
 You’ll reside in a local family’s home where you’ll eat meals together, converse, and become a part of their daily routine and family life.

 Connect with a local buddy to practice your language skills.
 Local buddies often help students learn about the best spots around town and become good friends with students.

 Take your experience or start building new experience in the local culture through volunteer and internships.
 Opportunities range from teaching in local schools to working at local companies, non-profits, hospitals, and more.

 You don’t have to wait until Hispanic Heritage Month to celebrate Hispanic culture through study abroad.
 No matter when you study abroad, take advantage of the variety of opportunities to learn about Hispanic heritage or the heritage of the country you’re studying in.
-If you’re inspired to jumpstart your study abroad journey, deadlines for most Spring/January programs are November 1 and Fall/Summer programs are between March and April, so find your ideal program and apply today!
+If you’re inspired to jumpstart your study abroad journey, find your ideal program and apply today!